 Life can be stressful.
 There are all kinds of emotions that build up and can cause people to struggle in their lives and workplace.
 Emotional Freedom Technique or EFT practitioners can often help clients find quick relief from hindering emotions that stem from a traumatic event or experience.
 In fact, research has found over 100 studies that support the effectiveness of EFT treatment.

-EFT practitioners considering taking some coaching training will be able to offer clients a well-rounded treatment experience.
+EFT practitioners considering coach training will be able to offer clients a well-rounded treatment experience.
 While the EFT technique can often help clients release toxic emotions from their system, a coaching approach helps them look forward and plan for a brighter and more healthy future.

 What is EFT?

 Emotional Freedom Technique, also called Tapping, is built upon acupuncture therapies.
 The theory is that, like in acupuncture, there are some points that the practitioner can tap on to release emotional stress.

 The idea behind EFT is called Energy Psychology, which is primarily concerned with the relationship between thoughts, feelings and behaviors, according to the National Emotional Freedom Techniques Training Institute.
 The belief is that emotional stress causes psychological problems.
 Thus, EFT practitioners strive to free their clients from unresolved emotional stress.
 It is said to have the following therapeutic benefits:

 - Easy to learn

 - EFT is tested, verified and proven effective for clinical cases

 - Results are often quick allowing clients to feel immediate relief

 When it comes to treating clients, EFT practitioners use a more hands-on approach than other therapies.
 Practitioners tap on specific points of the body that are identified through acupuncture.
 In addition, EFT practitioners seek to gain more understanding about the client’s emotional state, such as what the traumatic or painful experience was that lead up to the psychological problem.
 There are many conditions that EFT can treat, including: